brhoades/sipa/README.md

 | stress        | a_    | a̲        |
 | 2xstress      | a=    | a̳        |

-tbar is equivilant to t|
+tbar is equivalent to t|

 ====